Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5050.579615,5056.929969.md

 ### Transcript

-> can you have your own pet in the game if
+> can you have your own pet in the game if you try hard enough they will love you this one unlock it so yeah ask your